Max Kepler Player Props: Twins vs. Athletics

-On Saturday, Max Kepler (.342 on-base percentage in past 10 games, 59 points above season-long percentage) and the Minnesota Twins play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 7:07 PM ET.
+Max Kepler, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Oakland Athletics, with JP Sears on the mound, July 16 at 4:07 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Athletics.
+He had a one-hit performance in his previous game (1-for-5) against the Athletics.

 Max Kepler Game Info & Props vs. the Athletics